indico/mereswine/README.md

 ## Configuration

-After you installed the package, you should create your own settings file
+After you installed the package, you should create your own config file

 ```sh
 $ cp cephalopod/cephalopod.cfg.example /somewhere/safe/cephalopod.cfg